kaditya25/HP_Envy_15bp_194cl_OpenCore/README.md

 * Webcam
 * Display brightness keys
 * Shutdown (OS shuts down but laptop must be manually shut with the power button)
+### How to use
+Copy EFI folder and change config plist as needed (must add your own serial numbers for iServices to work)